interInt/mipay-android/README.md

 # MIPAY Android Sdk
+## Overview

-This library will open the Mipay app if installed else opens the mipay web-app  enabling making of
+The purpose of this library is to open the Mipay app if the Mipay app is installed on the users device.
+If the Mipay application is not installed, the library will open the Mipay web-app instead.
-payments and returns the response to the calling activity
+The Mipay app/web-app will allow the 3rd party app activity to provide the user with capability to make a payment via Mipay platform, and then return a payment status back to the 3rd party app.

 Mipay App - https://play.google.com/store/apps/details?id=ke.co.interintel.mipay

 ### Quick Setup
+The following steps will be followed to set up:

 - Add the JitPack repository to your build file
 Add it in your `build.gradle` at the end of repositories:
 ```